Archive for the ‘Domaining’ Category

 *Disclosure: I work for Wetpaint, but honestly believe their wiki solution is the best option

+Everybody uses Facebook and it’s an amazing website to get customers.
+With adequate seo packages singapore you’ll be able to rank your website to the top and get popular.
 In the future, Facebook might also be an option.
 They recently allowed profiles set to public to be crawled, but they are showing logged-out status of your profile, which is basically your name and picture right now.
-Eventually, I believe, Facebook will open it up to show your full public profile (probably in ‘08).

 Keep in mind, Google usually only shows two results for any one site.
 That’s why I have you contributing on multiple sites.
 A couple more tips: